 Erica Jacobs Green

-Erica Jacobs Green has worked in book publishing for over twenty years.
-A graduate of UC Berkeley with a BA in English, past highlights of Erica’s publishing career include positions as a children’s book editor at Chronicle Books, founder of Ever After Studios (a book production company), and Director of Publishing at Discovery Channel (Discovery Communications).
-As a freelance writer and editor, her articles and short stories have appeared in anthologies, newspapers, and online.
-Erica has worked with award-winning authors and illustrators as well as an array of famed brands for children and adults: from Jane Goodall to Star Wars and Dr. Oz to Williams Sonoma.
+Erica Jacobs Green has worked in book publishing for nearly twenty-five years.
+A graduate of UC Berkeley with a BA in English, she was most recently the Vice President, Editorial Director, for Children’s Publishing at National Geographic.
+Highlights of Erica’s publishing career include positions as a children’s book editor at Chronicle Books, founder of Ever After Studios (a book production company), and Director of Publishing at Discovery Channel (Discovery Communications).

 Volunteer Coordinator & Social Media Manager